IEA: Inner Ensemble Average within a convolutional neural network: Inner Ensemble Average (IEA)

-The IEA concept can be applied to a CNN architecture by replacing any CNL (\(C_{layer}\)) with average ensemble of CNLs.
+The IEA concept can be applied to a CNN architecture by replacing any convolutional layer (\(C_{layer}\)) with average ensemble of several replications of a convolutional layer (along with the following batch normalization \citep{DBLP:journals/corr/IoffeS15} and activation layer, which means averaging is performed after the non-linearity).
 In any deep CNN architecture to use the IEA concept the \(C_{layer}\) is replaced by \(C_{IEA}\).
 The \(C_{IEA}\) is defined as follows:\\